notaryproject/specifications/specs/trust-store-trust-policy.md

     1. Get the signing certificate from the parsed [signature envelope](https://github.com/notaryproject/notaryproject/blob/7b7d283038/signature-specification.md#signature-envelope).
     1. Determine the signing algorithm(hash+encryption) from the signing certificate and validate that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements)
     1. Using the public key of the signing certificate and signing algorithm identified in the previous step, validate the integrity of the signature envelope.
+    1. Verify signature `payload`
+        1. Verify the signature envelope's `payload` matches the source [`payload`](./signature-specification.md#payload) that is getting verified.
+Make sure the artifact's digest, media type and size match the ones present in the signature envelope.
+        1. Additionally for Blob artifacts, calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the digests match.
 1. **Validate Authenticity.**
     1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).